cedana/cedana/docs/get-started/configuration.md

 Cedana configuration lives in your home directory, specifically in `~/.cedana/config.json`.
 This file is automatically created the first time you use a Cedana command.
 You can also create it manually.

 You may also override the configuration using environment variables.
 The environment variables are prefixed with `CEDANA_` and are in uppercase.
-For example, `Metrics.ASR` can be set with `CEDANA_METRICS_ASR`.
+For example, `Metrics.Otel` can be set with `CEDANA_METRICS_OTEL`.
 Similarly, `Connection.URL` can be set with `CEDANA_CONNECTION_URL`, or its alias `CEDANA_URL`.

 ## [Config](../../pkg/config/types.go#L10-L36)

 Each of the below fields can also be set through an environment variable with the same name, prefixed, and in uppercase.
-E.g. `Metrics.ASR` can be set with `CEDANA_METRICS_ASR`.
+E.g. `Metrics.Otel` can be set with `CEDANA_METRICS_OTEL`.
 The `env_aliases` tag below specifies alternative (alias) environment variable names (comma-separated).

 ```go
 type Config struct {